JudeAlquiza/ContosoRetailApplication/Research/Security/ResearchOnSecurity.md

     }
    ```

-b.
 Inside of the AuthController.cs, let's add a CreateToken action to it.
 This CreateToken action needs to retrieve the user using the      UserManager, validate the password from the model against this user, and then generate the token.
 These steps are specified in the
 code snippet below.

    ``` C#
     [Route("api/[controller]")]